krademaker/CATS/README.md

 _general information here_

 ## Background
-This was part of the course ['Bioinformatics for Translational Medicine'](https://studiegids.vu.nl/en/2019-2020/courses/X_405092), taught at the Vrije Universiteit Amsterdam as part of the MSc Bioinformatics and Systems Biology.
+This was part of the course ['Bioinformatics for Translational Medicine'](https://studiegids.vu.nl/en/2019-2020/courses/X_405092), taught at the Vrije Universiteit Amsterdam during the MSc Bioinformatics and Systems Biology.

 ## Methodology
 _information about our methodology here._